calimero-archive/docs/docs/getting_started/access_account.md

 ---
-title: Accessing your Custodian account
+title: Accessing Custodian accounts
 sidebar_position: 4
 ---

-Accounts in the custodian are the ones which have at least one keypair in the calimero managed valut (KMS).
-In other words, we only display accounts for which  Calimero (the shard admin) are key custodians.
+In custodial accounts, we only display those accounts for which the Calimero platform is the custodian.
 With your custodian account, you can create a key pair, add public keys and top up your tokens.

 If your shard name is 'demos-calimero-testnet', your custodian account name is 'demos.calimero.testnet'.